Scoot receives the first Boeing 787-9 in the fleet (Video)

 Singapore Airlines has ordered for Scoot 20 of Boeing 787 Dreamliner aircraft (10 x 787-8 and 10 x 787-9).
 The first of the 10 787-9 was delivered, to enter the operational service from 5 February 2015.

-Boeing 787-9 (9V-OJA), christened "Dream Start", operated the first flight on 12 January 2015.
+Boeing 787-9 (9V-OJA), named "Dream Start", operated the first flight on January 12, 2015.
 It is powered by two Rolls-Royce Trent 1000 engines.
-It offers up to 375 passenger capacity, in a two-class configuration: 35 for Business Class and 340 for Economy Class.
+It offers a transport capacity of up to 375 passengers, in a two-class configuration: 35 seats in Business Class and 340 places in Economy Class.

 Scoot plans to retire the 6 Boeing 777-200ER aircraft, starting in mid-2015, while the new 787 Dreamliner aircraft will enter the fleet.
 The first Boeing 787-8 (335 seating capacity) is expected in Q3 2015.

-Scoot has also announced the first flights it will operate with Boeing 787-9.
-On 5 February, the aircraft will fly on the Singapore - Perth route and on February 6 it will fly on the Singapore - Hong Kong route.
-Scoot also presented the expansion plan to Northeast Asia, as well as to Nanjing, China.
-On August 1, the Boeing 787-9 Scoot will fly on the Singapore - Nanjing route, on August 2 will operate Singapore - Taipei Taoyuan - Seoul Incheo, and from September 1 will fly on the Singapore - Taipei Taoyuan - Tokyo Narita route.
+Scoot also announced the first flights it will operate with the Boeing 787-9.
+On February 5, the aircraft will fly on the route Singapore - Perth, and on February 6 it will fly on the route Singapore - Hong Kong.
+Scoot also unveiled plans to expand into Northeast Asia and Nanjing, China.
+On August 1, the Boeing 787-9 Scoot will fly on the route Singapore - Nanjing, on August 2 it will operate Singapore - Taipei Taoyuan - Seoul Incheo, and from September 1 it will fly on the route Singapore - Taipei Taoyuan - Tokyo Narita.